euniceyliu/AC215_MoodSync/README.md

 3.**`src/datapipeline/preprocess_rag.py`**
    This script prepares the necessary data for setting up our vector database.
 It performs chunking, embedding, and loads the data into a vector database (ChromaDB).
 It also include a querying function to test if our database is created successfully or not.

+## LLM Experiments
+**LLM RAG Experiments**
+1. Within the datapipeline folder, the containers built from running docker-shell.sh performes chunking, embedding, loading, query, and chatting for the dataset.
+2. Attempts at preliminary RAG experimentation with semantic chunking, different temperatures, different prompts, and different chatting content retrieved from RAG search can be found at [this google sheets](https://docs.google.com/spreadsheets/d/1y8O647Cm27uGKXFjlYm7Tbsdz7yxjr2rYflDZmshVo4/edit?usp=sharing).

+**LLM Finetuning Experiments**
+1. Within the finetune-llm folder, the container built from running docker-shell.sh performs communication with different foundation LLM models as well as fine-tuning of the models with various epochs.
+The preliminary experiments by adjusting different models, different epochs, and different prompts for finetuning can be found on the same [google sheets](https://docs.google.com/spreadsheets/d/1y8O647Cm27uGKXFjlYm7Tbsdz7yxjr2rYflDZmshVo4/edit?usp=sharing).

 ## Running Dockerfile

 To run Dockerfile - in the respective folders where the .sh scripts are located, run `sh docker-shell.sh`